 Involving people with different areas of influence from the beginning helps secure buy-in, empathy, and trust.
 There’s less “turf” to be protected, and everyone is on the same page, so there are far fewer delays.

-Collaboration with people who are experts in different areas of the business cross-pollinates knowledge and helps everyone to understand how their work fits into the bigger picture.
+Collaboration with people who are experts in different areas of the business cross-pollinates knowledge that's sometimes hidden and helps everyone to understand how their work fits into the bigger picture.

 The makeup of your team will have a big impact on your project’s success.
 When putting it together, consider:

 Each person’s role is important, but there are other factors to consider when creating a diverse team.
-Think about experience, ability, skills, seniority, tenure, age, gender, and location.
+Think about factors including experience, ability, skills, seniority, tenure, age, gender, and location.

-In most organizations, there are some people who are natural leaders.
+In most organizations, there are some people who are natural leaders even without a formal leadership role or title.
 These people are well-liked and respected, and they work well with others.
 It’s easier for them to inspire other people to participate in activities.
 They are the perfect individuals to involve in your cross-functional collaboration efforts.

 The people in your organization who know the most about particular processes, products, or disciplines can help to accelerate your cross-functional collaboration efforts by sharing their knowledge with the rest of the organization.